 Service or performance conditions are not taken into account when determining the fair value of the plan at the grant date.
 However, the probability that these conditions will be met is taken into account when defining the best estimate of the number of capital instruments that will mature.
 Market conditions are reflected in the fair value at the allocation date.
 Any other plan-related condition that does not involve a service obligation is not considered a vesting condition.
-Non-vesting conditions are reflected in the plan, unless there are also service or performance conditions.
+Non-vesting conditions are reflected in the fair value in the plan and result in the immediate recognition of the cost of the plan, unless there are also service or performance conditions.

 No cost is recognised for rights that do not mature because the performance conditions are not met.
-When rights include a market condition or a non-vesting condition, they are treated as if they had vested regardless of whether the market conditions or other nonvesting conditions to which they are subject are fulfilled or not, it being understood that all other performance conditions must be fulfilled.
+When rights include a market condition or a non-vesting condition, they are treated as if they had vested regardless of whether the market conditions or other non-vesting conditions to which they are subject are fulfilled or not, it being understood that all other performance conditions must be fulfilled.